SonawaneAshwini/Simple-Python-Mini-Projects/README.md

 This is a collection of Python mini projects demonstrating various functionalities, from basic calculations to game simulations.
 Below is an index of the projects followed by a brief one-liner description and the essential commands to run each.

-# Index of Projects
+# Python Mini Projects

+This repository contains a collection of Python mini projects.
+Below is a list of the projects included:

-Age Calculator
+1. Age Calculator
-Alarm Clock
+2. Alarm Clock
-ATM Simulation
+3. ATM Simulation
-Binary-Decimal Converter
+4. Binary-Decimal Converter
-BMI Calculator
+5. BMI Calculator
-Calculator
+6. Calculator
-Chess Game
+7. Chess Game
-Countdown Timer
+8. Countdown Timer
-Digital Whiteboard
+9. Digital Whiteboard
-Get IP Address and Hostname
+10. Get IP Address and Hostname
-Ludo Game
+11. Ludo Game
-Number Guessing Game
+12. Number Guessing Game
-Palindrome Checker
+13. Palindrome Checker
-Personal Expenses Tracker
+14. Personal Expenses Tracker
-Python Quiz Application
+15. Python Quiz Application
-Python Task Scheduler
+16. Python Task Scheduler

-Project Descriptions and Commands
+# Project Descriptions and Commands

 ## Age Calculator